The Ming Dynasty Concubines: A Life of Abuse, Torture and Murder for Thousands of Women

 Humiliated, the emperor set to work silencing all that knew of the situation as well as everyone involved.
 He told the rest of the palace that the concubine in question had been poisoned, he then rounded up 2,800 women from this harem and had them all executed by slicing.
 In this mass execution girls as young as 12 years old were put to death.
 While there is no mention of this massacre in the official record, a written account exists from another one of his concubines, Lady Cui, who had been away from the palace at the time.
 Shortly after, Lady Cui as well as 15 of the emperor’s remaining concubines were hung from white silk nooses in the halls of the Forbidden City on the day of Yongle’s funeral.

 The tenth Ming ruler, Zhengde, who ascended in 1505, grew tired of concubines and was obsessed with the life of an ordinary citizen.
 He would slip out in the night, in disguise, and frequent local brothels.
 However, this did not stop him from collecting so many concubines that, it is said, many starved to death as there was not enough food to feed them or room to house them.
 Many historians claim that it was Zhengde’s rule that led to the downfall of the Ming Dynasty.
 His successor Jiajing was obsessed with finding an elixir for provide him with eternal life and he believed the key ingredient in this elixir to be the menstrual blood of virgins.
 During his reign, he ordered that thousands of girls should be rounded up and taken to the Forbidden City to be “harvested.”
 To ensure that their bodies were pure, their diets were restricted to mulberries and dew.
 Many died from starvation due to this cruel diet.
-In 1542, a group of women attempted to murder the emperor by sneaking into his room in the middle of the night and strangling him with a ribbon.
-However, he woke up during the process and ordered the women and their families executed.
+But in 1542, a group of 16 concubines fought back.
+Their attempt to bring down the violent Emperor became known as the Renyin Plot.